Aboriginal Australians: Genetics

 Genetic studies have revealed that a population wave, termed East Eurasian Core, outgoing from the Iranian plateau during the Initial Upper Paleolithic period populated the Asia-Pacific region via a southern route dispersal.
-This wave is suggested to have expanded into the South and Southeast Asia region and subsequently diverged rapidly into the ancestors of Iranian Hunter Gatherers (IHG), Ancient Ancestral South Indians (AASI), Andamanese, and Australasians, including Aboriginal Australians and Melanesians such as Papuans.
-Aboriginal Australians are genetically most closely related to other Oceanians, such as Papuans and Melanesians, who are collectively referred to as "Australasians" and which can be described as "a deeply branching East Asian lineage".
+This wave is suggested to have expanded into the South and Southeast Asia region and subsequently diverged rapidly into the ancestors of Ancient Ancestral South Indians (AASI), Andamanese, East Asians, and Australasians, including Aboriginal Australians and Papuans.
+Aboriginal Australians are genetically most closely related to other Oceanians, such as Papuans and Melanesians, who are collectively referred to as "Australasians," which can be described as "a deeply branching East Asian lineage".

 While the commonly accepted date for the diversification of modern humans following the Out of Africa migration is placed at 60–50,000 years ago, there is, however, evidence that Aboriginal Australians may carry ancestry from an earlier human diaspora (xOoA) that originated 75,000 to 62,000 years ago.
 This earlier group has been estimated to have possibly contributed around 2% ancestry to modern Aboriginal Australians.

 Mallick et al. 2016 and Mark Lipson et al. 2017 found the bifurcation of Eastern Eurasians and Western Eurasians dates to at least 45,000 years ago, with indigenous Australians nested inside the Eastern Eurasian clade.
 Aboriginal Australians, together with Papuans, may either form a sister clade to a single mainland Asian clade consisting of the AASI, Andamanese and East Asians, and to the exclusion of West Eurasians, or alternatively are nested within the Eastern Eurasian cluster without a strong internal cladal structure against mainland Asian lineages.